truenas/documentation/content/SCALE/SCALECLIReference/Network/CLIIPMI.md

 ---
 title: "IPMI"
-description: "This article provides information about the network ipmi namespace in the TrueNAS CLI Shell.
+description: "This article provides information about the network ipmi namespace in the TrueNAS CLI.
 Includes command syntax and common commands."
 weight: 40
 aliases:
 draft: false